eliezerben/ePlayer/README.md

 - [To do](#to-do)
 ## About
 **ePlayer** is an easy to use audio player library which can be used to add custom full-fledged audio players to websites.
-It supports all essential features such as:
+### Features:
-- Playlists
+- Supports playlists.
-- Play / Pause
+- Controls such as Play / Pause, Repeat, Shuffle, Previous audio, Next audio, Volume control.
-- Repeat
-- Shuffle
-- Previous song
-- Next song
-- Volume control
 - Ability to add more than one player to the same page.

 [Click here](http://eliezer.co.in/ePlayer) to open a demo page which uses this audio player.